Sitebase/The-Elements-of-Computing-Systems/README.md

 ```

 ## Notes
 If you download the project files from the Nand2Tetris website you'll notice that all project files contain Windows carriage return characters (`^M`).
-To remove these I used following command. `dos2unix` can be install on OSX using `brew install dos2unix`.
+To remove these I used following command. `dos2unix` can be installed on OSX using `brew install dos2unix`.

 ```
 find . -type f -exec dos2unix {} \;